syl22-00/pocketsphinx.js/README.md

 This generates `pocketsphinx.js`.
 At this point, optimization level is hard-coded, so modify `CMakeLists.txt` directly if you would like to change it.

-## 2.b Compilation with custom acoustic models
+## 2.b Compilation with custom models and dictionary

-The compilation process packages the acoustic models inside the resulting JavaScript file.
-If you would like to use your own models, you should specify where they are when running `cmake`.
-For that, place all models you want to package inside a `HMM_BASE` folder.
+The compilation process packages the acoustic models inside the resulting JavaScript file and also, possibly, language models and dictionary files.
+If you would like to package your own models, you should specify where they are when running `cmake`.
+For that, place all models you want to package inside a base folder and specify the files or subfolders you want to include.

+For instance, to package acoustic models, place them inside a `HMM_BASE` folder.
 Each model being in its own folder inside `HMM_BASE`:

     $ cmake -DEMSCRIPTEN=1 -DCMAKE_TOOLCHAIN_FILE=path_to_emscripten/cmake/Platform/Emscripten_unix.cmake -DHMM_BASE=/path/to/models -DHMM_FOLDERS="model1;model2;..." ..